2014-16 Graduate Catalog

 The Center for Continuing Education provides credit and non-credit workshops, and other learning experiences designed for adult learners.

-Continuing Education credit courses are transcripted, may be included as part of a student's resident credits, and count toward graduation.
+Center for Continuing Education credit courses are transcripted, may be included as part of a student's resident credits, and count toward graduation.

 Credit courses conferences and workshops are offered each year to enhance the professional expertise of teachers, administrators, guidance counselors, school psychologists, and curriculum directors.